 Andrés Rozental was Mexico’s ambassador to the United Kingdom from 1995 to 1997.
-He was a career diplomat for more than 35 years, having served his country as deputy foreign minister (1988–1994), ambassador to Sweden (1983–1988), permanent representative of Mexico to the United Nations in Geneva (1982–1983), as well as in various responsibilities within the Mexican Foreign Ministry and abroad.
-Since 1994, he holds the lifetime rank of eminent ambassador of Mexico.
+He was a career diplomat for more than 35 years, having served his country as deputy foreign minister (1988–1994), ambassador to Sweden (1983–1988), permanent representative of Mexico to the United Nations in Geneva (1982–1983), and held responsibilities within the Mexican Foreign Ministry and abroad.
+Since 1994, he has held the lifetime rank of eminent ambassador of Mexico.

-Ambassador Rozental obtained his professional degree in international relations from the Universidad de las Américas in México, and his Master's in international economics from the University of Pennsylvania.
-He is the author of four books on Mexican foreign policy and of numerous articles on international affairs.
-He has been a foreign policy adviser to Presidents Vicente Fox and Felipe Calderón of Mexico.
+Andrés obtained his professional degree in international relations from the Universidad de las Américas in Mexico, and his master’s in international economics from the University of Pennsylvania.
+He is the author of four books on Mexican foreign policy, numerous chapters in edited volumes on international affairs and many articles on a variety of topics.
+He is a frequent contributor to both Mexican and foreign media.